RAG-Pull: Turning Retrieval into a Code-Injection Channel via Invisible Unicode Perturbations: Attack Design and Experiments

+\myparagraph{Hardware and Models} All experiments ran on two identical machines, each with 2 GPUs (24\,GB VRAM, 27.77 TFLOPS FP16) on an x86 96-core CPU.
+We test \sysname{} on 14 embedding models of different parameter counts, architectures, and tokenizer families: 4 local open-source models and 10 API models, tabulated in~\Cref{tab:retrieval-table}.
+All experiments cumulatively took $\sim480$ GPU-days and $\sim44B$ API tokens (retrieval + generation).
+All models use cosine similarity for retrieval.

-We evaluate our attack on three datasets: a dataset of 239 Java samples drawn from Vulnerability Fix Dataset (VFD) \citep{java_vfd}, a subset of 256 samples from Python Alpaca \citep{python_alpaca}, and a collection of 424 Python samples drawn from CyberNative Security DPO \citep{code_vulnerability_security_dpo}.
-The Java dataset and Python CyberNative consist of instructions paired with safe and unsafe implementation variants, while the Python Alpaca set contains general coding instruction-solution pairs.
+\myparagraph{Datasets} We evaluate on 3 datasets (all samples): 239 Java samples from the Vulnerability Fix Dataset (VFD)~\cite{java_vfd}, 256 samples from Python Alpaca~\cite{python_alpaca}, and 424 Python samples from CyberNative Security DPO~\cite{code_vulnerability_security_dpo}.
+The Java and Python CyberNative consist of instructions paired with safe and unsafe variants.
+The Python Alpaca set contains general coding instruction-solution pairs.
 For the Java dataset, we expand the original samples with synthesized user queries (see Appendix \ref{appendix:dataset_details}).

-\paragraph{\textbf{Targets}} For the PythonAlpaca and Java datasets, we craft a short, malicious payload (in Python and in Java) that downloads and executes a shell script from a remote server by invoking curl and piping the result to sh — effectively a remote code execution backdoor.
-The target is intentionally short and simple so the optimization can converge quickly within our budgeted number of perturbations.
-Conceptually, it also serves as a generic backdoor: a \texttt{solution.sh} downloaded-and-executed payload is plausibly framed as a universal "fix", increasing the likelihood of tricking the end model into accepting and incorporating it into generated code.
+\myparagraph{Targets} We prepare several malicious code targets (gadgets) as adversarial targets.
+For the PythonAlpaca and Java VFD datasets, we craft a short, malicious gadget (in both Python and Java) that downloads and executes a shell script from a remote server by invoking \texttt{curl}

-For the CyberNative dataset, we select four distinct unsafe code snippets drawn from the dataset itself, each illustrating a different vulnerability class (e.g., command injection, unsafe deserialization, SQL injection, etc.).
-The targets are chosen to test the generalizability of our attack in different vulnerability classes.
-We evaluate whether the same perturbation strategy can force the retriever and the LLM to produce inappropriate solutions across a range of contexts, including cases where an unsafe pattern is incorrectly applied to a semantically different problem.